mongodb/docs/mms/source/install.rst

 The agent can run on any system that can connect to the MongoDB instances you want to monitor.
-The agent must be able to connect to the MMS servers via port 443.
+The agent must be able to connect to the MMS servers by way of port 443.
 A single agent can monitor multiple MongoDB instances.

 Unzip the archive and run the agent with the following command: ::